CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/03_06_fibit_en-US/fibit.md

 ---
 # Fibonacci iterative

-Write a function `fibonacci_iterative(n)` in the file `fibonacci_iterative.py`, which determines the n-te Fibonacci number iterative (that is, with a loop instead of recursion).
+Write a function `fibonacci_iterative(n)` in the file `fibonacci_iterative.py`, which determines the n-th Fibonacci number iteratively (that is, with a loop instead of recursion).

 The Fibonacci numbers $F_n$ start with $F_0 = 0$ and $F_1 = 1$.
 Each further number is then the sum of the two preceding numbers, so that the following result arises: